-Revenue from the sale of equipment is recognized upon delivery of such equipment to customers and when performance conditions are satisfied.
+Revenue from the sale of equipment is recognized upon shipment of such equipment to customers and when performance conditions are satisfied at the custom location.

 Revenue from installation is recognized upon completion of the installation project and when the performance obligation is complete.